-• Back up your hard drive by creating recovery discs or a recovery USB flash drive.
-See Backing up, restoring, and recovering on page 51.
+Back up your hard drive-Create recovery discs or a recovery USB flash drive to back up your hard drive.
+See Backing up, restoring, and recovering on page 59.

 Finding information

 To locate resources that provide product details, how-to information, and more, use this table.